 Many recipes also omit the egg white, but I’m a huge fan of egg whites in cocktails.
 It’s safest when you use pasteurized egg whites from a carton.
 Egg white cocktails have a smooth and creamy texture and don’t give off an off odor.

-If the use of egg white freaks you out a bit or want a vegan version, you can always substitute 2-3 tablespoons of aquafaba (liquid from canned chickpeas), which gives a similar feel.
+If the use of egg white doesn’t sit well with you or want a vegan version, you can always substitute 2-3 tablespoons of aquafaba (liquid from canned chickpeas), which gives a similar feel.

 Ingredient Notes

-- Triple sec (orange liqueur)– Hands down I will always recommend a bottle of Cointreau over any other triple sec.
-Trust me, once you go with Cointreau once in a cocktail, you never go back.
+Triple sec (orange liqueur)– Hands down I will always recommend a bottle of Cointreau over any other triple sec.
+Trust me, once you go with Cointreau as your orange-based liqueur, you never go back.

-- Lemon juice – Fresh lemon juice will always taste best in any cocktail.
+Lemon juice – Fresh lemon juice will always taste best in any cocktail.
+This tart citrus flavor helps provide balance to the overall cocktail.

-- Simple syrup – You can buy store bought, but I make my own by adding equal parts sugar and water and heat until the sugar is dissolved.
+Simple syrup – You can buy store bought simple syrup, but I make my own by adding equal parts sugar and water and heat until the sugar is dissolved.
 I let it cool and keep it in the fridge for up to 3 weeks.
 I like using these little bottles to store it in.

-- Egg whites – As I mentioned before, I recommend using pasteurized egg whites from a carton instead of using a regular raw egg.
+Egg whites – As I mentioned before, I recommend using pasteurized egg whites from a carton instead of using a regular raw egg.
+The cocktail gets it smooth texture thanks to the silky egg white.

 Pro tip – Dry shake your cocktails with egg whites.